4 Reasons To Opt For Working From Home

 Despite the fact that work-from-home isn’t a one-size-fits-all solution, there is overwhelming evidence to suggest that employees are a lot more productive.
 The fact that commuting is no longer a factor means that there are more working hours in a day, leading to more productivity.
 Working from home also means much less distractions.
 No office banter, no smoke breaks, no lunch breaks etc., all adds up to more productivity.
 Once again it all comes down to flexibility and how people can excel under such conditions.

 Generally, workers perform better when in a familiar environment and don’t feel the added pressure from others in the office.
 They tend to put in more hours than when confined to the office.
 Some have to set up a schedule to avoid overworking and overexerting themselves.

 3. Less stress

 The stats don’t lie.
 According to the Royal Society for Public Health in the UK, 55% of workers were stressed as a result of commuting.
 In addition to this, it was found that couples who commuted long distances faced a 40% higher rate for divorce.
 It was also revealed that 86% of those working from home felt less stress.
+With more motivation to get their work tasks done, the work-from-home employees will feel that they accomplish more, which, in turn, contributes to their work satisfaction and lowered stress levels.
 Better job satisfaction, an overall increase in happiness and a lesser rate of absenteeism as was also reported.